sirKayAndFriends/PolyAmp/documentation/05 mods.md

     0                       //preset3
 );

+Remember, if you want to cut down on knobs just send the amp a static value!

 ### Module Mods
 Slightly trickier but not by much.
 I anticipate that the modules wanting removed by users are the boost and cabsim modules.
 I have included these pre-processor directives in core/ampDefinitions.h: